S3OPS/BloodCraft/canonical-version/Blood-Craft-Canonical.md

 Through the bond—now a thin, trembling thread connecting my ancient soul to his newborn power—I could feel everything he was experiencing.
 The confusion.
 The grief.
 The raw, untamed power surging through him for the first time.
 I could hear his mother's final heartbeat stutter and stop.
 Could sense Marcus's life force already extinguished somewhere in the darkness beyond the wreck.

 I shifted back to human form quickly, pulling my dark hoodie up to conceal my features.
 I wasn't ready for him to see me—not yet, not like this, not when I was barely holding myself together.
-The vial had worked; Elara's final gift had triggered his awakening.
-But now he was stumbling toward the burning car, driven by grief and denial, about to throw himself into the flames to reach a mother who was already gone.
+He was stumbling toward the burning car, driven by grief and denial, about to throw himself into the flames to reach a mother who was already gone.

 I couldn't let that happen.